 8. Force a habit.

-This is the hardest of the steps because it deals with commitment.
+This is the hardest of the clean eating steps because it deals with commitment.
 You have to commit to making this a success and turning over a new healthy leaf.
 This means that you are going to have to fake it until you make it with some of your vices.
 The hardest thing ever for me was learning to like black coffee.
 I am a coffee connoisseur.
 Some of my favorite memories from traveling to Israel, Italy and Paris was the coffee I got to drink.
 Espresso and Cappuccinos are a LOVE LANGUAGE for me.
-I honestly think I could survive off or coffee alone or at least I would die a happy death.
-If you know you know and if you don’t then you probably think I’m a freak but I obviously don’t care.
-In the beginning I loathed the taste of black coffee but obviously needed the espresso (thank you two children under age three) so I would let my coffee cool down and chug it with my nose held.
-This is trick I learned from one of my nurse friends and I will be forever indebted to her.
+I honestly think I could survive off of coffee alone or at least I would die a happy death.
+If you know, you know and if you don’t, then you probably think I’m a freak but I obviously don’t care.
+In the beginning, I loathed the taste of black coffee but obviously needed the espresso (thank you two children) so I would let my coffee cool down and chug it with my nose held.
+This is a trick I learned from one of my nurse friends and I will be forever indebted to her.
 Slowly but surely I would take more and more time to drink this black poison and once I was riding my body of all the excess sugar I actually started to like it.
-However I want to be perfectly clear I plan on picking up my Cappuccino addiction asap.
+However, I want to be perfectly clear I plan on picking up my Cappuccino addiction asap.

-Ok this complete contradicts the step above but I just need to be honest with you all.
-I think that you need to plan to dominate 21 days and be hard core and determined.
-However, I think you also need to realize that you are human and female and go ahead and have a plan b for the days when the wheels are falling off and you’re 1 step away from losing your marbles.
-I personally think it is only smart to know that at least 1 day out of 21 will go totally to hell and you’re not going to be prepared or your just going to need a cheat so that nobody gets hurt.
-For this reason I recommend finding the absolute healthiest thing you can pair with raw veggies for a snack and to only consume the bare minimum.
-Great options to have on hand for when disaster strikes are hummus, natural (no sugar added) peanut butter and greek yogurt veggie dip (aka greek yogurt mixed with ranch seasoning).
-Try not to ever have to use these secret weapons and if you do don’t totally give up but just make healthier choices the next day.
+Ok this completely contradicts the step above.
+I think you need to plan and be determined to dominate 21 days of clean eating.
+However, I think you also need to realize that you are human and female so go ahead and have a plan B for the days when the wheels are falling off and you’re one step away from losing your marbles.
+I personally think it is only smart to know that at least one day out of 21 will go totally to hell and you’re not going to be prepared or you’re just going to need a cheat so that nobody gets hurt.
+For this reason, I recommend finding the absolute healthiest thing you can pair with raw veggies for a snack and only consume the bare minimum.
+When you meal prep for clean eating you need to make sure you have great options to have on hand for when disaster strikes, like hummus, natural (no sugar added) peanut butter and greek yogurt veggie dip (aka greek yogurt mixed with ranch seasoning).
 Maybe if you need a little peanut butter or some fake ranch dip to survive then the next day you work to eat only veggies and no fruit.
 It’s all about trying to continually make healthier choices until you force a habit.
 Then once you have toned up or kicked those sugar cravings for good you can introduce these healthier alternatives for good and in moderation.

 So there you have it!
-I posted this blog partially because of all of the questions I get on Instagram about the cleanse but also to get myself motivated for another 21 days.
-Zach and I are heading to a brand new resort in Mexico at the end of the month and I want to feel awesome in a bikini.
-I’ll be meal prepping every Sunday and sharing recipes on my instagram and pinterest account if you want to follow along.
+I posted this blog partially because of all of the questions I get on Instagram about clean eating but also to get myself motivated for another 21 days.
+I’ll be meal prepping every Sunday and sharing clean eating recipes on my Instagram and Pinterest account if you want to follow along.
 Also if you have any super clean and non-potato paleo recipes please please please share them with me below!
 I love to add things to my clean eating board for when I get in a rut.